made-by-pioneer/georgia-technologies/content/industries/Commercial.md

 name = "Commercial"
 weight = 3
 [page_content]
-paragraph = "No two businesses are alike — but efficiency, reliability and compliance are always top priorities.
-Here at Georgia Technologies, we work closely with key players in your organization to develop industry-leading IT solutions that scale and evolve alongside your business.
-When implemented correctly, a robust IT strategy can become one of your business’s key growth-driving tools." title = "Commercial"
+paragraph = "Here at Georgia Technologies, we work closely with key players in your organization to develop industry-leading IT solutions that scale and evolve alongside your business." title = "Commercial"

 +++